swayf/grako/README.rst

 * **JavaCC** looks like an abandoned project.
 I'll credit it properly when I have more information.

 * **Guido van Rossum** created and has lead the development of the Python_ programming environment for over a decade.
-A tool like **Grako**, at under two thousand lines of code, would not have been possible without Python_.
+A tool like **Grako**, at under three thousand lines of code, would not have been possible without Python_.

 * **My students** at UCAB_ inspired me to think about how grammar-based parser generation could be made more approachable.